[First, a procedural

 Amanda (MC-81) is a privileged pain-in-the-ass post-adolescent, returned from college abroad and feeling stifled as she lazes about her parents’ mansion and tries futilely to connect with any other being, human or otherwise.
 This is the debut film of Carolina Cavalli, and I appreciated its aura of authenticity as well as absurdity, sort of like a Milanese Lady Bird.
 Amanda, a character made palatable by Benedetta Porcaroli’s portrayal, finally finds a best friend as aberrant and abrasive as herself, a match made in heaven, or some other place.

 Unrest (MC-75) is an oddity that intrigued me, but seems unlikely to appeal to many.
 The matter is significant, but the manner off-putting.
 The story is set among Swiss watchmakers in the 1870s, when the engine of global capitalism is revving up, while the local workers strive to organize an anarchist commune, under the watchful eye of Pyotr Kropotkin.
 The workers are primarily craftswomen doing incredibly detailed work, including placement of the all-important “unrest” wheel.
 Much of the camerawork is off-center, from a security-camera-like distance where the viewer frequently cannot tell who’s speaking, among small figures crowded into a corner of the frame.
-There are compelling close-ups of the painstaking work, some of the long shots privilege the natural background over the dialogue, and what relief and impact the viewer feels when actually able to see the face of the person speaking.
+There are compelling close-ups of the painstaking work, some of the long shots privilege the natural background over the dialogue, and the viewer feels relief and impact when actually able to see the face of the person speaking.
 But overall, all sorts of interesting notions about politics and economics, about timekeeping and working conditions, are adumbrated indirectly and offhand, some quite humorously.
 The Swiss director keeps his distance even though (or maybe because) the subject is part of his family history.

 The File on Thelma Jordon (Wiki) remakes the story of Double Indemnity, with Stanwyck as the femme fatale luring a supposedly wised-up guy into becoming an accomplice to her own dastardly plot.
 She is reliably great with whatever material she’s given, but Wendell Corey is no Fred MacMurray.
 And I might have said that Robert Siodmak is no Billy Wilder, but instead I made a note to look for other films he directed, since this had a very distinctive look and style, even when saddled with a wooden male lead and a fairly nonsensical script.
 It’s not among Stanwyck’s unmissable performances, but displays her characteristic quality work.
 And served as an entrée into other viewing from one of my toddler years.